 Formatting tips:

-• Highlight key points in bold or bullet points
+• Highlight important points with bold text or bullet lists for easy skimming.

 8. Don’t Forget About Accessibility